cmark0v/linux_hax/linuxhax.rst

 - ``/proc`` - process information emulated as block storage devices and stuff like this. can get info about some hardware from drivers, and access some other kernel level information pertaining to active system processes
 - ``/sys`` - kernel emulated filesystem tree allowing information and interaction of various kernel level functionality and hardware devices.
 This includes the ability to read parameters from live kernel modules and set them by writing to said file as well, for example.
 - ``/run`` - contains filesystem socket devices and other quasi-file dynamic objects written by userland software (as opposed to kernel level features in proc and sys)
-- ``/dev`` - devices, filesystem emulation of actual hardware. all disks are here, your sound devices, usb devices, all accessed from here if you want to do it directly. it is a virtualized/emulated filesystem integrated representation of a group of non-file objects(very cool) like proc. these are not actual files, but dynamic emulated files that make access to devices like accessing a file. reading and writing to them is the same as a file
+- ``/dev`` - devices, access to raw hardware. it is a virtualized/emulated filesystem integrated representation of a group of non-file objects(very cool) like proc. these are not actual files, but dynamic emulated files that make access to devices like accessing a file. reading and writing to them is the same as a file. there are two styles of io, "block" and "character" devices. io is done by blocks(fixed size binary packets) or bytewise respectively
 - ``/opt`` - not sure what it is supposed to be but it is often used to store globally accessed proprietary software that doesn't have facility to install in the typical global directory structure(where things are in /bin and /lib andprstuff
 - ``/bin`` - binarys, these are where the commands are stored for the base system. most of the higher level stuff is in /usr/bin and /usr/local/bin
 - ``/home`` - home directories for each user here. all user settings and information and data are in their home folder. copy it to an ew system an it will all be there